FaizanAsifB/tech-trove/README.md

 3. Set up environment variables:

-   - Copy the .env-example file and rename it to .env.
+   - Copy the .env.example file and rename it to .env.
    - Define the required environment variables in the .env file.

 4. Run the development server: